Regular Article

 Abstract

-This study aimed to compare whether Bispectral Index (BIS) reduces the consumption of the anaesthetic drug and improves recovery time in coronary artery-bypass grafting off-pump (CABG-OP) surgery without awareness during surgery (ADS).
-The study was a single centre, prospective, randomised, and double-blind ...
+The aim of this study was to compare whether the Bispectral Index (BIS) reduces anaesthesia consumption and improves recovery time in coronary artery bypass grafting-off-pump (CABG) surgery without awareness during surgery (ADS).
+The study was a prospective, randomised and double-blind comparative study ...

 Read More ...

-This study aimed to compare whether Bispectral Index (BIS) reduces the consumption of the anaesthetic drug and improves recovery time in coronary artery-bypass grafting off-pump (CABG-OP) surgery without awareness during surgery (ADS).
-The study was a single centre, prospective, randomised, and double-blind comparative research on ASA 3 patients booked for elective CABG-OP operation under general anaesthesia (GA).
-Patients received either propofol or isoflurane anaesthesia, and their consumption was calculated and compared.
-The conventional groups CPG-1 and CIG-3 received propofol and isoflurane, and haemodynamic parameters (± 20% of initial values) were considered for anaesthesia.
-The groups BPG-2 and BIG-4 received propofol and isoflurane, and BIS (value 50±5) was used to maintain anaesthesia.
-In addition, haemodynamic parameters, awakening conditions, length of intubation, hospital stay and drug utilisation were recorded.
-To explicit ADS, patients were interviewed 24 hours after extubation.
-The quantity of propofol used was 178 ± 11 ml in CPG-1 and 117 ± 6 ml in BPG-2, with a 34.26% reduction with BIS.
-The isoflurane used was 39 ± 8 ml in CIG-3 and 25± 6ml in BIG-4, with a 35.89% reduction in isoflurane requirement.
-This difference was statistically significantly low with BIS monitored anaesthesia compared to conventional anaesthesia.
-The length of intubation was 2.2 ±1.27 and 2.3 ±1.49 hours in groups BPG-2 and BIG-4, respectively (p<0.05).
-BIS assisted CABG-OP surgeries with adequate depth of anaesthesia (BIS 50 ± 5) prevent ADS, reduce the anaesthetic agent requirement, and aid ultra‐fast‐track (UFT) extubation.
+The aim of this study was to compare whether the Bispectral Index (BIS) reduces anaesthesia consumption and improves recovery time in coronary artery bypass grafting-off-pump (CABG) surgery without awareness during surgery (ADS).
+The study was a prospective, randomised and double-blind comparative study of ASA3 patients enrolled for elective CABG surgery under general anaesthesia (GA).
+Patients received either propofol or isoflurane anaesthesia and their consumption was calculated and compared.
+Conventional groups CPG-1 and CIG-3 received propofol and isoflurane, and haemodynamic parameters (± 20% of baseline values) were considered for anaesthesia.
+Groups BPG-2 and BIG-4 received propofol and isoflurane, and the BIS (value 50±5) was used for maintenance of anaesthesia.
+Haemodynamic parameters, wake-up conditions, duration of intubation, hospital stay and drug consumption were also recorded.
+For explicit ADS, patients were interviewed 24 hours after extubation.
+The amount of propofol used was 178 ± 11 ml in CPG-1 and 117 ± 6 ml in BPG-2, with a 34.26% reduction in BIS.
+The amount of isoflurane used was 39 ± 8 ml in CIG-3 and 25 ± 6 ml in BIG-4, corresponding to a 35.89% reduction in isoflurane requirements.
+This difference was statistically significant in BIS monitored anaesthesia compared to conventional anaesthesia.
+The duration of intubation was 2.2 ±1.27 and 2.3 ±1.49 hours in the BPG-2 and BIG-4 groups, respectively (p<0.05).
+BIS-assisted CABG surgery with adequate depth of anaesthesia (BIS 50 ± 5) prevents ADS, reduces anaesthetic need for anaesthetics and facilitates ultrafast (UFT) extubation.

 Regular Article